Clubs & Activities

 Model UN (MUN)

-NHS is an organization composed of selected members of the junior and senior classes.
+NHS is an organization composed of selected members of the Junior and Senior classes.
 Nomination and election are competitive and are based on substantive accomplishment in the areas of scholarship, character, leadership, and service.
 Read more about NHS, including the FHS application and induction process.
-Advisor: Mr. Magnuson
+Advisor: Dr. Gowers: th.magnunson@falmouthschools.org

 Navs Media

 We would like to encourage students at FHS to take on the journey of being a sports media creator.
 Meets through text group chats and AFT.
-Advisor: Mr. Coffey
+Advisor: Mr. Coffey: jcoffey@falmouthschools.org

 Northern Force Robotics